Once upon a time…

 For instance, although my Southern family was very conservative and traditional, and I spent much of my childhood in the deep South, by the time I was in high school, I was quite involved in the civil rights movement as well as protesting the war in Vietnam (much to my career colonel Dad’s dismay).

 The woodland spirits where I spent my summers in the mountains near Roanoke, Virginia, my encounters with the Good Folk, and the animal guides of my childhood (including Owl, of course) were all very important for me.
 From the intuition that I inherited from my mother’s Irish side of the family, to my later explorations of the world’s great religions, I was a born mystic.

 After being fascinated by the I Ching and astrology (calculating charts myself, by hand, mind you), one day in 1972, at the famed Subterranean Circus in Gainesville, Florida, I stumbled upon the first Tarot deck I had ever seen: the Rider-Waite-Smith Tarot.

-It was love at first sight, and I guess the feeling was mutual, because the Tarot has been a profound, lifelong friend and guide for me and for those with whom I share my gifts.
+It was love at first sight, and I guess the feeling was mutual, because for 45 years, the Tarot has been a profound, lifelong friend and guide for me and for those with whom I share my gifts.